jhdark/openFOAM_heat_exchanger/README.md

 # OpenFOAM–FESTIM Heat Exchanger Demo

 This repository demonstrates the coupling of [OpenFOAM](https://www.openfoam.com/) with [FESTIM](https://github.com/festim-dev/festim) for multiphysics simulations of a heat exchanger.
-OpenFOAM is used for the thermal-hydraulic analysis, and the results are then mapped to FESTIM for tritium transport modelling.
+OpenFOAM is used for the thermal-hydraulic analysis, and the results are then mapped to FESTIM for hydrogen transport modelling using [foam2dolfinx](https://github.com/festim-dev/foam2dolfinx).

 ### Heat exchanger model: